 Implicit in all of these varying definitions and distinctions is the understanding that the restoration entails returning something to a prior state.
-Wetlands are extremely dynamic systems
+Wetlands are extremely dynamic systems in which specific physical functions such as nutrient cycles, succession, water levels and flow patterns directly affect biological composition and productivity.
+Consequently "restoration," as

-2 "Definitions," Society of Ecological Restoration News, Society for Ecological Restoration; Fall, 1994 in which specific physical functions such as nutrient cycles, succession, water levels and flow patterns directly affect biological composition and productivity.
-Consequently "restoration," as contrasted with "enhancement," encompasses not only reestablishing certain prior conditions but also reestablishing the processes that create those conditions.
+&lt;sup>1 Merriam-Webster's Collegiate Dictionary, Tenth Edition contrasted with "enhancement," encompasses not only reestablishing certain prior conditions but also reestablishing the processes that create those conditions.
 In addition, most of the varying definitions of restoration imply that the reestablished conditions will persist to some degree, reflecting the homeostatic natural forces that formed and sustained the original conditions before being artificially altered or degraded.